redislabs-training/ru204/admin-training/lab-setup/using-the-lab/README.md

 auth admin
 ```

-26. Check to see that you're actually connected and authenticated
+26. Check to see that you're really connected and authenticated

 ```bash
 keys *